Ricoh GR Comparison Review

 The Ricoh GR is a fixed lens compact camera that was revealed to the public in April 2013 and is equipped with an APS-C sensor.
 It offers a resolution of 16.1 megapixel.

 Is the Ricoh GR a good camera?
-The GR has a Camera Elo of 1752.
+The GR has a Camera Elo of 1749.
 This rating puts the GR below average of all prime lens compact cameras.
-In terms of its sensor size category (APS cameras), the GR also ranks below average. – Well, the Ricoh GR is more than 6 years old, and there have been many other good digital cameras released since 2013.
+In terms of its sensor size category (APS cameras), the GR also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Ricoh GR is more than 10 years old, and there have been many other good digital cameras released since 2013.

 |Fixed lens compact camera|